Gui-Yom/nuance/README.md

 Ideas and tasks I should work on in no particular order.

 - Merge params uniform block with push_constant block
+- Preprocessor error handling & reporting
-- Error handling (currently crashes if something goes wrong)
+- Complete error handling (currently crashes if something goes wrong)
 - GPU hot switch (for when you see that you need some extra gpu juice)
 - Bind textures as input
 - Bind buffers as output